Physicslibrary/Threejs-WebXR-67P/README.md

 # Making Threejs-WebXR-67P (Feb 10, 2020)

+# (Update) Feb 20, 2021.
+This section is out of date.
+May be useful as a reference.
+Its purpose is to show how to use a Raspberry Pi (with built-in wifi) to serve a webpage to an Oculus Quest. "sudo apt-get install http-server -g" no longer work on lastest Raspberry Pi OS.
+Will be updated after experimenting with Raspberry Pi OS image.<br>

 This section assumes users know what a Raspberry Pi single-board computer is and how to use a Linux terminal.

 Threejs-WebXR-67P is developed on a Raspberry Pi Model 3B+ by coding three.js HTML5 files and Node.js to serve them: